 The Valley Partnership of Webber’s and Burlescombe schools, together with Devon County Council are committed to ensuring that all children and young people have a good start in life.
 Some children and young people have Special Educational Needs and/or Disabilities (SEND) and these needs mean a child may require additional support at certain times during their life.

 The Valley Partnership is committed to providing an appropriate and high quality education to all the children living in our local area.
 We believe that all children, including those identified as having a special educational need or a disability (SEND) have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school.

-Our SENDCO Charlotte Monk is currently on maternity leave and Mr Roffey is covering as acting SENDCO in her absence.
-He can be contacted through the Burlescombe school office at firstname.lastname@example.org or on 01823 672521.
+Our SENDCO is Charlotte Monk.
+She can be contacted through the Burlescombe school office at firstname.lastname@example.org or on 01823 672521.

 This section of our website seeks to provide information about our local offer and links to other sources of information.

 The Children and Families Bill came into force in March 2014.
 From this date, Local Authorities and schools are required to publish and keep under review information about services they expect to be available for the 0-25’s.
 This is called the “Local Offer”.